kjaym/api-documentation/docs/api/search/index.md

 The Citrination API is backed by a powerful [query language](!api/search/query) that allows for granular filtering on the data that is stored on Citrination.
 Individual [results](!api/search/result) are returned in the [PIF schema](http://citrine.io/pif).

+The query language exactly mirrors the hierarchy of the [PIF schema](http://citrine.io/pif).
+Users are encouraged to become familiar with that schema before using the query language.